awamartin/uno/README.md

 # To Do

-- reset direction to clockwise on deal
 - clicking colours is a bit dicky
 - show who the draw 4/2 was from
 - show colour as border of wild after it has been chosen
 - lock in wild after clicking as it takes too long to put down when choosing colors
 - show skip and who skipped you as a message
+- Had the isUno stay up after next deal one game.
+- Sometimes a player gets duplicate log messages

 # for consideration
 - flash discard instead of pile